Bloomberg-Beta/Investment-Documents/README.md

 # Bloomberg Beta Investment Documents

-## Why We've Published Our Investment Documents
+## Why we've published our investment documents

 *Note to the reader: This blog post assumes some understanding of venture finance.
 If terms like “preferred stock” and “convertible debt” are new to you, we’d suggest reading a few primers first.
 For the definitive work on how VCs structure investments, we recommend [Venture Deals](https://www.amazon.com/Venture-Deals-Smarter-Lawyer-Capitalist/dp/1119259754/) by Brad Feld and Jason Mendelson.
 Y Combinator also has an easy-to-digest [guide](https://blog.ycombinator.com/how-to-raise-a-seed-round/) on raising a Seed Round.*

 Trust is essential to supporting founders, who put it all on the line — and we believe transparency creates fertile soil for trust.
 It’s why we put our [operating manual online](http://www.bloombergbeta.com), and it’s also why we’ve decided to publishthe documents we use as templates for our Series Seed and Convertible Note investments, as well as our side letters for Convertible Notes and Simple Agreements for Future Equity (SAFEs).

+Transparency permeates every aspect of how we operate, including [how we think about our focus on the future of work](https://github.com/Bloomberg-Beta/Manual/blob/master/1%20-%20Manual.md#what-we-believe-about-the-future-of-work), [what we look for in a startup](https://github.com/Bloomberg-Beta/Manual/blob/master/1%20-%20Manual.md#what-we-look-for-in-a-startup), and [how we make decisions](https://github.com/Bloomberg-Beta/Manual/blob/master/1%20-%20Manual.md#how-we-decide).

-We want founders to know what to expect when they decide to work with us.
-[What terms we care about, and what terms we don’t.](https://github.com/Bloomberg-Beta/Manual/blob/master/1%20-%20Manual.md#the-deal-terms) We want negotiation to be quick so founders can get back to building a company.
+We see publishing templates for our investment documents as a natural extension of this transparency.
+We hope they will give you a better sense of how we structure deals, [which terms we care about]((https://github.com/Bloomberg-Beta/Manual/blob/master/1%20-%20Manual.md#the-deal-terms), and a true-to-life taste of what it's like working with us.
+We want negotiation to be quick so founders can get back to building a company.
 We want to avoid wasting time negotiating points that are irrelevant in success and useless in failure.
 We also believe founders must understand every word of the contracts on which they build their business.
 We hope our explanations help — and that these templates snap us all to a useful grid.

 In this post, we’ll share our thoughts on: